 - Seek recommendations from other lessees in your block and elsewhere.

 - Go to websites of possible agents and get basic information from this source.
-Check the LVT cases website for agents’ names appearing.
+Check the First-tier Tribunal (Property Chamber) cases website for agents’ names appearing.

 - Invite possible agents in for an informal meeting first before asking for a formal tender.

 - It will help these informal meetings greatly if you can get hold of a copy of a standard lease for the block and of the annual statement of account for service charges.
 Any good agent will want to look at these.